KrievinsT/forecast_app/README.md

 users city when he first opens website.
 Website also displays hourly data. <br>

 # How to launch website in localhost <br>
-All you need to do is to open terminal and write: npm run start <br>
-and it should start.
+All you need to do is to open terminal and write: "npm run start" and it should start.
+API doesn't require any specific command lines to work.